OpenNebula/docs/source/installation_and_configuration/containerized_deployment/overview.rst

 - **Multi-tenant deployment**, when a single host can run multiple isolated instances of OpenNebula Front-end.
 - Requires **proficiency in using and maintaining container** runtime environments!
 - Might look **harder or less transparent** when compared to the traditional approach!
-- Supports only Docker and Podman runtimes and covers only Front-end, not nodes!
+- Supports and covers only direct usage of Docker and Podman runtimes, it is not Kubernetes ready by default.
+- Implements only the OpenNebula Front-end, there is no containerized nodes!

 .. note::